-You may feel some tightness under your breasts after the operation and you may experience some stiffness in your shoulder after the armpit surgery.
-As with any operation, the risks of this procedure also include bleeding, infection and deep vein thrombosis.
-To reduce the risk of thrombosis, you will be given compression stockings and an anticlotting injection.
+You may feel some tightness under your armpit immediately after the operation and experience some stiffness in your shoulder.
+As with any other operation, the risks of this procedure also include bleeding, infection and deep vein thrombosis.
+To reduce the risk, you will be given compression stockings and an anticlotting injection.